 If your Olds 403 overheats, check the usual suspects (radiator cap, coolant level, thermostat), run a pressure test, and flush the cooling system.
 If problems persist, check the water pump and make sure the stock radiator isn’t clogged.

-Overall, the Olds 403 is a good motor.
-It’s reliable when maintained, and has a surprising amount of torque for a stock smog small block.
-Cars like the 1977 Oldsmobile Delta 88 Royale (pictured below) continue to drive on American roads.
+Cars like the 1977 Oldsmobile Delta 88 Royale (pictured above) continue to drive on American roads.
 This particular Oldsmobile sat in a Colorado field for 12 years before becoming a daily driver with few repairs.

 Plus, the naturally-aspirated Olds 403 can be modified to produce around 600 horsepower.
 The Olds 403 is perfect for a stock restoration or a daily driver, and also has performance motor potential.